BrandonTang89/bdd_engine/README.md

 ```

 # Architecture
 All BDDs are stored together as a big implicit directed acyclic graph.
 Each BDD node is uniquely identified by an integer id.
-This helps to save memory space and makes comparision of BDDs easier.
+This helps to save memory space and makes comparison of BDDs easier.
 Specifically, two formulae are logically equivalent iff they have the same BDD id.

-The true and false leaves are represented by the ids 1 and 0 respectively.
+The true and false leaves are represented by ids 1 and 0 respectively.

 Each required BDD is recursively constructed, ensuring that the reductions are done correctly during construction such that each reduced BDD has a unique ID within the graph.

+## Operations
+These operations are provided to manipulate the BDDs:
+- OR, AND, NOT, Exists and Forall quantification

+These operations are syntactic sugar on the above operations:
+- Implication: `P -> Q` is equivalent to `!P | Q`

 # Repository Layout
-The project is a tree-walk interpreter so it has 3 internal parts:
+The project is a tree-walk interpreter, so it has three internal parts:
 - A lexer
     - `token.h` contains the token types and scanner interface
 - A recursive descent parser